 Neglecting your mental health is like expecting a plant to grow without water.
 It’ll eventually die.
 That’s how important your mind is to the rest of your body.
-And it’s what often goes unnoticed when we’re working alongside our peers, colleagues and leaders.
+And it’s what often goes unnoticed when working alongside our peers, colleagues and leaders.

-The past year has brought to light just how important mental health is as so many have and continue to suffer from the ongoing change, fear and uncertainty.
+The past year has brought to light just how important mental health is, as so many have and continue to suffer from the ongoing change, fear and uncertainty.

 A survey of more than 5, 000 employees conducted in the 4th quarter of 2020 found that nearly 49% of employees who reported their organizations offered a mental well-being program participated in it in 2020.

 We can’t ignore the importance of our well-being, including our mental health.
 Organizations and leaders will need to help drive awareness more than ever before, offering benefits and resources that support employees more holistically.